WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 ### 3.6 The rationale for a multi-jurisdictions approach

-Today, the governance of data exchanges is dependent on centralised platforms, limiting the impact of an end-user self-sovereign approach as the transaction’s regulatory compliance remains under the platform’s control.
-Despite receiving a decentralised capacity of authenticating itself, the end-user remains trapped in a "cookie" style agreement over the overall relationship instead of receiving proof of compliance specific to a transaction.
+Today, the governance of data exchanges is dependent on centralised platforms, limiting the impact of an end-user self-sovereign approach, as the transaction’s regulatory compliance remains under the platform’s control.
+Despite having the decentralised capacity to authenticate itself, the end-user remains trapped in a "cookie" style agreement over the overall relationship instead of receiving proof of compliance specific to a transaction.

 To illustrate the limitation of the platform governance approach, we revisit a classic use case of a patient receiving a medical prescription and using it to receive the medication.
 The thorny problem lurking behind this use case differs from the authentication of the prescription holder.
 Instead, it introduces a *double-spend* problem.
 How the system ensures the medication is only sometimes requested.